-Step 3 - Connecting Power.
-An external DELL PowerVault 110T LTO-2 drive will operate using any voltage in the range 100-240 volts (50-60 Hz).
+Step 3 - Connecting Power

+An external Dell PowerVault 110T LTO-3 Tape Drive will operate using any voltage in the range 100-240 volts (50-60 Hz).
 No adjustment is needed.
 To connect your drive to the power supply, proceed as follows:

+- Ensure that the power on/off button is set to off by pressing it (See number 4 in Figure 7) 1.

-Ensure that the power on/off button is set to off by pressing it (See number 4 in Figure 7.
+- Ensure that the power on/off button is set to off by pressing it (See number 4 in Figure 7).
 Plug the power cable securely into the socket on the rear panel of the drive.
 (See number 2 in Figure 7.)
 Plug the other end of the power cable into a grounded power outlet.

-Because the tape drive may not complete the Power-On Self Test (POST) without SCSI termination, ensure that the terminator (or SCSI bus with termination) is connected to one of the two SCSI connectors at the rear of the unit.

-Power on the tape drive by pressing the power on/off button (See number 4 in Figure 7.
-The tape drive runs the POST, which checks all hardware except the drive head.

-Write the model name, product number, serial number, SCSI ID, and service tag number (external drives only) of your drive somewhere safe for future reference.
+Because the tape drive may not complete the Power-On Self-Test (POST) without SCSI termination, ensure that the terminator (or SCSI bus with termination) is connected to one of the two SCSI connectors at the rear of the unit (See number 3 in Figure 7).
+Power on the tape drive by pressing the power on/off button (See number 4 in Figure 7.)
+Power on the tape drive band except the drive head. - Write the model name, product number, serial number, SCSI ID, and service tag number (external drives only) of your drive somewhere safe for future reference.
 The model name is on the front of the drive and the product service tag, and serial numbers are on a label on the bottom of the drive.
+6.

-Step 4 - Connecting the SCSI Cable.
-Perform a normal system shutdown and turn off the computer and any connected peripherals.
+Step 4 - Connecting the SCSI Cable

+Perform a normal system shutdown and turn off the system and any connected peripherals.
 Ensure that the tape drive is plugged into an electrical outlet.